Skip to main content_

 ReThink Music & The Future of Artist Management

-ReThink Music amp The Future of Artist Management
+ReThink Music The Future of Artist Management

 A while back I was asked to moderate a panel at the ReThink Conference that the Berklee College of Music put on.
 I said yes, and over the next couple of months I would get notices when a panelist was confirmed to be on the panel.